Design ideas and must-dos for your yard's transformation

 Select the Right Succulents

-You'll find an entire chapter of Designing with Succulents (2nd ed) about suitable succulents.
+An entire chapter of Designing with Succulents (2nd ed) is all about suitable succulents.
 The key is to select those that you enjoy looking at, and to prepare beforehand for their care requirements and possible drawbacks.

 For example, rather than put up with the feral-cat characteristics of century plants (Agave americana), select Agave cultivars that stay reasonably small, don't produce invasive pups, take a long time to bloom (a good thing), and are truly beautiful.